CONSULTATION FEE RANGE

 Bismarck, ND 58505

-If you get approval for a medical marijuana card in North Dakota, you receive an email.
-(Check here for a video tutorial offering complete instructions on the application process and all required documents).
+You will receive a notification email if you get approved.
 Incidentally, you can log into your BioTrackTHC account at any time and complete one of the following actions:

 - View or edit certain account information

-The state recently implemented electronic ID cards for patients, designated caregivers, and agents.
-They work the same as a printed card, and you can access them on a smartphone.
-You can only receive an electronic card when your application is approved, and its status is ‘issued.’
+The state has implemented electronic ID cards for patients, designated caregivers, and agents.
+They work the same as printed cards; you can access them on a smartphone.
+You can only receive an electronic card when your application is approved and its status is “Issued.”
 You can access it by logging into the registration system.

-What Conditions Qualify for a Medical Marijuana Card in North Dakota?
+Who Can Apply for a Medical Marijuana Card in ND?

 - Alzheimer’s disease agitation or related dementia